-5.3.10 Test 8: Door opening test:
+5.3.11 Test 9: Door opening test

-Step 1: Continuing from Test 7, after an additional 1 hour of continuous power open all compartment lids/doors of the appliance.
+- Power: Simulated solar power as clause 5.3.1. - Step 1: Continuing from Test 8, after an additional 1 hour of continuous power open all compartment lids/doors of the appliance.
 This must include primary as well as secondary lids/doors, since some appliances have secondary lids/doors.
-Allow the compartment to stay fully open for 10 minutes.

-Step 3: Once 10 minutes have passed, close the lid/door and monitor temperatures of the vaccine storage compartment as the appliance cools down and internal temperatures stabilize.
+Allow the compartment to stay fully open for 10 minutes. - Step 3: Once 10 minutes have passed, close the lid/door and monitor temperatures of the vaccine storage compartment as the appliance cools down and internal temperatures stabilize.